DrMabuse23/yii2-bower-asset-forest/README.md

 yii2-bower-asset-forest
 =====================

-a bunch of bower packages
+Hi there,
+this package gives you a bunch of bower_components to AssetBundle Yii. if you missed a package something plz let me know.Create a new Issue with your bower package what you will need.

 Command
 ===